XHUDEM-FM

 XHUDEM-FM is a radio station serving Monterrey, Nuevo León.
-It is owned by the Universidad de Monterrey and broadcasts on 90.5 FM from its campus in San Pedro Garza García.
+Mexico.
+It is owned by the Universidad de Monterrey and broadcasts on 90.5 FM from its campus in San Pedro Garza García and their transmitter is atop Cerro Loma Larga.

 History

-XHUMY-FM was permitted on February 11, 1994 and had an effective radiated power of 10 watts.
+XHUMY-FM was permitted on February 11, 1994, and had an effective radiated power of 10 watts.
 The university changed the callsign to XHUDM-FM in 1996 and to the current XHUDEM-FM in 2000.